 and so on.

 As you can see, 詰む can describe either a serious or trivial situation.
-When you want to emphasize, you can say “マジ詰んだ” (maji tsunda), where マジ (maji) is a very common and casual intensifier similar to “really” or “literally” in English.
+When you want to emphasise, you can say “マジ詰んだ” (maji tsunda), where マジ (maji) is a very common and casual intensifier similar to “really” or “literally” in English.

 Originally, “詰む” means being checkmated in Shogi, Japanese chess.
 For instance, “詰将棋“ (tsume shougi) is a Japanese-chess problem whose goal is to 詰める (tsumeru; checkmate) the opponent’s king.